encode/starlette/docs/passwords.md

 ### PlainPasswordHasher

 This class does not encode the password and returns it "as is".
+Warning: this hasher does not offer any security and is provided exclusively for making password operations faster in test suites.

 ### PBKDF2PasswordHasher